Kʼinich Janaabʼ Pakal: Early life

-Kʼinich Janaab Pakal was a Palenque native, born on 9.8.9.13.0 (March 603) to Lady Sak Kʼukʼ of the ruling Palenque dynasty and her husband Kʼan Moʼ Hiix.
+Kʼinich Janaab Pakal was a Palenque native, born on 9.8.9.13.0 (March 603) to Lady Sak Kʼukʼ of the ruling Palenque dynasty and her husband Kʼan Moʼ Hix.

-Pakal's birth came during a particularly turbulent time in Palenque's history.
+Pakal's long birth came during a particularly turbulent time in Palenque's history.
 Palenque had been sacked by the powerful Maya state of Calakmul just four years earlier, and another catastrophic attack was led by Calakmul ajaw Scroll Serpent during Pakal's early childhood in 611.
 The deaths the following year of both the ruling Palenque ajaw Ajen Yohl Mat and his heir Janahb Pakal (Pakal's maternal grandfather and namesake) triggered a crisis of succession; eventually Pakal ascended to the rulership of Palenque on 9.9.2.4.8 (July 615), at the age of twelve, after an interim regency by his mother Lady Sak Kʼukʼ.

 Reign

 Pakal expanded Palenque's power in the western part of the Maya states and initiated a building program at his capital that produced some of Maya civilization's finest art and architecture.
 On 9.9.13.0.7 (March 626), he married Ix Tzʼakbu Ajaw, a descendant of the former ruling Toktahn dynasty from Palenque's satellite settlement of Uxteʼkʼuh; during their long marriage, they had at least two sons—Kan Bahlam (b.
 635) and Kʼan Joy Chitam (b.
 644)—and probably a third, Tiwol Chan Mat (b.
 648).

 In 628, one of Pakal's officials (aj kʼuhuun), was captured by Piedras Negras.
 Six days later Nuun Ujol Chaak, ajaw of Santa Elena, was captured and taken to Palenque.
 Santa Elena became a tributary of Palenque.
 Having been appointed ajaw at the age of twelve, Pakal's mother was a regent to him.
 Over the years she slowly ceded power until she died in September 640.
 In 659 Pakal captured six prisoners; one of them, Ahiin Chan Ahk, was from Pipaʼ, generally associated with Pomona.
 Another lord of Pipaʼ was slain by Pakal in 663; at this time he also captured six people from Santa Elena.